-I recently made my second foray to Prague and fell in love all over again.
+I recently made my second trip to Prague and fell in love all over again.
 It’s hard to believe a city so beautiful actually exists in real life.
 Throughout its 1,100-year history, Prague has been influenced by major European powers, including the Holy Roman Empire and the Hapsburg monarchy, which each left its unique cultural stamp on the city while maintaining the original urban layout.
 Fortunately, despite being bombed during World World II, most of Prague’s historical architecture survived unscathed.
-In fact, Prague has so many medieval buildings that it’s impossible to admire them all in one short trip.
+In fact, Prague has so many incredible things to do that it’s impossible to cover them all in one short trip.
 Some, however, are not to be missed.
-Here are a few of my favorites, along with some tips I gleaned along the way:
+Here are what I feel to be the top seven attractions in Prague, along with some helpful tips I picked up along the way:

 When you hear the word “Prague,” what’s the first thing that comes to mind?
 For me, it’s the Charles Bridge.
 Yes, it’s crowded with tourists and vendors, musicians and beggars, but none of that detracts from the bridge’s ethereal beauty or marvelous views.
 Some might even say that it adds to the bridge’s charm, giving it a “lived-in” feel.
 The effect is magnified by the rows of saints peering down from their pedestals.
 Commissioned in the 14th century by Holy Roman Emperor Charles IV, the cobblestone bridge was once the only link between the two halves of the city.

 St. Vitus Cathedral